Skip to content

 Can't reach C2 server

-• Verify C2 IP address is reachable from ESP32
+• Verify the C2 IP address is reachable from the ESP32's network

 Next Steps